rajeevthapa09/FinanceApp/report.md

 * Yesterday: I felt sick, I could not do much coding.
 * Today: I will work on completing implmenting Payment code, Finance API and Budget page.
 * Block: Health

+## 12/06/2023
+* Yesterday:
+* Today:
+* Block:

+## 12/07/2023
+* Yesterday: Felt sick all day.
+Worked on Advisor page a bit.
+Worked on budget page.
+* Today: Try to get everything I can do to complete the project
+* Block: Medicine side effects